NVIDIA/aistore/sdk/python/README.md

 ## AIS Python SDK

-AIS Python SDK provides a (growing) set of client-side APIs to access and utilize AIS clusters.
+AIS Python SDK provides a (growing) set of client-side APIs to access and utilize AIS clusters, buckets, and objects.

-The project is, essentially, a Python port of the [AIS Go APIs](https://aiatscale.org/docs/http-api), with additional objectives that include:

-* utmost convenience for Python developers;
+The project is, essentially, a Python port of the [AIS Go APIs](https://aiatscale.org/docs/http-api), with additional objectives that prioritize *utmost convenience for Python developers*.
-* minimal, or no changes whatsoever, to apps that already use [S3](https://aiatscale.org/docs/s3compat).

 Note that only Python 3.x (version 3.6 or later) is currently supported.

 ## Installation

-### Install from a package
+### Install as a Package

-The latest AIS release can be easily installed either with Anaconda (recommended) or `pip`:
+The latest AIS release can be easily installed either with Anaconda or `pip`:

 ```console
 $ conda install aistore